 Onsite System Fees

-(1) This rule establishes the fees for site evaluations, permits, reports, variances, licenses, and other services the department provides under this division.
+(1) This rule establishes the fees for site evaluations, permits, reports, variances, licenses, and other services DEQ provides under this division.

 (2) Site evaluation and existing system evaluation fees are listed in Table 9A.

 (3) Permitting fees for systems not subject to WPCF permits are listed in Table 9B and Table 9C.